yecril71pl/cpp-docs.pl-pl/docs/porting/visual-cpp-change-history-2003-2015.md

     error C2668: 'function' : ambiguous call to overloaded function.
     ```

-   Przykład 1: Niejednoznaczne wywołanie przeciążonej funkcji (przed)
+   Przykład 1: niejednoznaczne wywołanie przeciążonej funkcji (przed)

     ```cpp
     // In previous versions of the compiler, code written in this way would unambiguously call f(int, Args...)